here-comes-ivy/here-comes-ivy/README.md

 - 🌱 Currently enrolled in a 6-month AIoT Bootcamp
 - 💻 Learning Python, Flutter, HTML/CSS, cloud services (AWS, Firebase), Git, Linux command line, and AI application integration
 - 📊 Experienced with Tableau, Salesforce dashboards, and SQL
-- 🛠️ Skilled in customer success, process optimization, as well as data analysis and visualization
+- 🛠️ Skilled in project management, process optimization, and data analysis and visualization
+- 🤝 Strong background in customer success, operations and business development
 - 🌍 Fluent in English and Mandarin

 ## 🔭 Current Projects